ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ds.
-Beautiful hands are those that do
+autiful hands are those that do
 Work that is earnest, brave, and true
 Moment by moment the long day through.
 Beautiful feet are those that go